Dani723/ember-validation/README.md

 ```

 To add validation rules for specific properties, call the property() method of the function context.
 These rules can be chained together.
-The built-in rules are listed below (see [Built in validators]).
+The built-in rules are listed below (see [Built in rules]).
-It is also possible to define own rules (see [Custom validators]).
+It is also possible to define own rules (see [Custom rules]).

 ```js
 var validator = Ember.Validation.map(function() {